 Verification of Receipt of the Bluefield College School of Nursing Student Handbook 4

 Introduction 5

 Academic Calendar 7

 Chapter 1 Bluefield College Vision, Mission, and Core Values 10

 Vision 10

 Mission 10

 Core Values 10

 Vision of the School of Nursing 10

 Mission of the School of Nursing 10

 Philosophy of the School of Nursing 11

 Accreditation 14

 Chapter 2 Undergraduate Program Details 16

 School of Nursing Conceptual Framework 16

 Operational Definition of the Conceptual Threads of the Core Courses 17

-Program Outcomes 18
+Program Outcomes

 The RN-BSN Program Requirements 19

 Chapter 3 Academic Rules, Policies & Procedures 21

 Notice to Student of Their Privacy Rights 21

 Academic Probation 22

 Continuing Academic Probation 23

-Academic Suspension 2 3
+Academic Suspension 23

-Readmission for Academically Suspended Students
+Readmission for Academically Suspended Students 23

-Academic Appeal Provision
+Academic Appeal Provision 23

 Policy on Student Conduct 24

-Policy on Equal Opportunity
+Policy on Equal Opportunity 24

 Policy on Drug and Alcohol Use 25

-Policy on Patient Safety
+Policy on Patient Safety 25

-Policy on Retention/Dismissal
+Policy on Retention/Dismissal 26

 Policy on Records Retention at the College Level

-Policy on Records Retention within the School of Nursing 26
+Policy on Records Retention within the School of Nursing .
+26

-Policy on Repeating Courses 27
+Policy on Repeating Courses .
+27

-Student Code of Academic and Professional Conduct 27
+Student Code of Academic and Professional Conduct .
+27

-Appeal of Policy Decisions, Grades, Admissions, and Convocation Attendance 28
+Appeal of Policy Decisions, Grades, Admissions, and Convocation Attendance .
+28

-Student Grade Appeal Procedure 29
+Student Grade Appeal Procedure .
+28

-Academic Forgiveness Policy 29
+Academic Forgiveness Policy .
+29

-Online Learning Policy 30
+Online Learning Policy .
+30

-Incomplete "I" Grade Policy 31
+Incomplete "I" Grade Policy .
+31

-Request for Academic Transcripts 32
+Request for Academic Transcripts .
+31

-Course Load 33
+Course Load .
+32

-Admissions Requirements for the RN-BSN Program 33
+Admissions Requirements for the RN-BSN Program .
+33

-Progression Requirements for the RN-BSN Program 33
+Progression Requirements for the RN-BSN Program .
+33

-Drop Policy for BC Online General Education Classes (AGEO) 33
+Drop Policy for BC Online General Education Classes .
+33

-Withdrawal from the RN-BSN Program 34
+Withdrawal from the RN-BSN Program .
+34

-Academic Advising 34
+Academic Advising .
+34

-Academic Assistance 34
+Academic Assistance .
+34

-Academic Support Services 34
+Academic Support Services .
+34

-C hapter 4 Clinical Course Policies and Placement 37
+С hapter 4 Clinical Course Policies and Placement .37

-Servant Leadership Requirement 37
+Servant Leadership Requirement .
+37

-Compliance Requirement 38
+Compliance Requirement .
+38

-Compliance Requirement List 38
+Compliance Requirement List .
+38

-Confidentiality and Use of Medical Records 39
+Confidentiality and Use of Medical Records .
+40

-Clinical Dress Code 40
+Clinical Dress Code .
+40

-C hapter 5 Standard of Professional Nursing 41
+С hapter 5 Standard of Professional Nursing .41

-Statement of Professionalism 41
+Statement of Professionalism .
+41

-American Nurses Association Code of Ethics for Nurses 41
+American Nurses Association Code of Ethics for Nurses .41

-Essentials of Baccalaureate Education for Professional Nursing Practice 43
+Essentials of Baccalaureate Education for Professional Nursing Practice .
+43

-Verification of Receipt of the Bluefield College School (SON) RN-BSN Student Handbook have received a copy of the RN-BSN Student Handbook (2017-2018) prepared by the Bluefield College School of Nursing I am responsible for reading this handbook and accountable for adhering to the policies and guidelines herein.
-I, (Name) · eld · i I understand the privileges and responsibilities associated with being a nursing student. inderstand the privileges and responsibilities associated with being a nursing student.
+Verification of Receipt of the Bluefield College School (SON) RN-BSN Student Handbook have received a copy of the RN-BSN Student Handbook (2017-2018) prepared by the Bluefield College School of Nursing

+I, (Name)

+I am responsible for reading this handbook and accountable for adhering to the policies and guidelines herein.

+I understand the privileges and responsibilities associated with being a nursing student.

 I understand that the handbook is a document that is subject to change.
 The Handbook will be posted on the nursing website.
 I understand that I will ordinarily be notified of changes by the faculty or through my Bluefield College e-mail.
-I understand it is my responsibility to check me-mail daily. the In addition to policies and procedures contained in the School of Nursing RN-BSN Student Handbook, I am also responsible for policies and procedures outlined in the Bluefield College Catalog and the Bluefield College Student Handbook. andbook, I am also responsible for policies and procedures outlined in the Bluefield College е (Student Signature) (Date of Receipt) tudent Signature) (Date of Receipt)
+I understand it is my responsibility to check my e-mail daily.

+In addition to policies and procedures contained in the School of Nursing RN-BSN Student Handbook, I am also responsible for policies and procedures outlined in the Bluefield College Catalog and the Bluefield College Student Handbook.

+(Student Signature)

+(Date of Receipt)